 If you don’t have a Z-wave hub, then consider a Wi-Fi smart switch.
 The Eufy Smart Light Switch is compatible with both Alexa and Google.
 You just download the Eufy app (for iOS or Android), pair them, and then sync up the light switch with your preferred voice assistant.

 When the light isn’t on, a small LED lights up, so you can easily find the switch to use it.
 The electrical components are larger than a standard light switch, but slightly smaller than the Z-wave switch.
 Still, make sure you have plenty of room for the switch and a neutral wire.

-eufy by Anker, Smart Switch By Anker, Amazon Alexa, and the Google Assistant Compatible, Wi-Fi, Control from Everywhere, No Hub Required, Single Pole, Requires Neutral Wire, 100~120V AC, 15A
+eufy by Anker, Smart Switch, Amazon Alexa, and The Google Assistant Compatible, Wi-Fi, Control from Everywhere, No Hub Required, Single Pole, Requires Neutral Wire, 100~120V AC, 15A

 Perfect for smarthomes that don't rely on a hub!
 Eufy's smart switch provides all the important features of a Z-wave switch, including Alexa and Google integration.

 If your home doesn’t have neutral wires, and you can afford to hire an electrician to bring it up to code, that’s a good idea.
 Otherwise, the Lutron Caseta light switch is the cheapest way to go—it doesn’t require a neutral wire.

 Unfortunately, the company does require that you purchase a Lutron-specific hub to work with the switch.
 But you can purchase both as a bundle.
 If you already own the hub, you can buy the switch on its own.
 As a bonus, the Caseta also works as a dimmer and comes with an additional remote you can stick anywhere.